sdrdh/guessgame/README.md

 3. **Test**: Visit `https://yourdomain.com` - should load with HTTPS

-**Why CloudFlare?** Domain already managed in CloudFlare.
-Using S3 + CloudFlare is simpler than S3 + CloudFront + CloudFlare (avoids SSL certificate complexity between CloudFront and CloudFlare).
+**Why CloudFlare?** The `sdrdhlab.xyz` domain is already managed in CloudFlare DNS.
+Using CloudFlare for both DNS and CDN is simpler than introducing CloudFront (would require managing SSL certificates between CloudFront and CloudFlare, and adds another layer of complexity).
+S3 Static Website + CloudFlare provides a streamlined deployment with fewer moving parts.

 ### Manual Frontend Development